RevenueCat/purchases-unity/RevenueCatUI/README.md

 ### Requirements

-- Unity 2022.3 LTS or later
+- Unity 2022.3 LTS or later (package.json enforces 2022.3)
 - RevenueCat Unity SDK (this package depends on the main RevenueCat package)

 ### Dependencies

 By default this package runs in stub mode.
 On iOS/Android device builds, the API routes through minimal native stubs that immediately return results (no external dependencies).
-In the Editor and other platforms, C# fallbacks return the same immediate results.
+In the Editor and other platforms, the API reports unsupported and no UI is presented.
 When you’re ready for real UI, replace the minimal native code with your implementation and add dependencies as needed.

 ## Quick Start